Dr Adam Eldridge

 Teaching

-My teaching centres around themes such as cultural consumption, globalisation, identity, leisure and the night-time economy.
-I am module leader for 'Identity and Society' and 'Pleasures and Perils'.
+My teaching centres around themes such as cultural consumption, globalisation, emotional life, identity, leisure and the night.
 I have supervised a number of BA and MA dissertations across Planning and Transport, Sociology, and Tourism.
 In 2010 I completed the PGCert in the Management of Learning and Teaching at Goldsmith College, University of London, and am a Fellow of The Higher Education Academy.

 Research

 Since joining Westminster I have worked on several qualitative research projects, principally concerning the urban renaissance and the night.
-My research examines town and city centres after dark with a focus on gender/sexuality and public space, the 24 hour city, pleasure, and late-night drinking cultures.
+My research examines town and city centres after dark and I have also published on dogs and high-density living.
+More recently, I have been working on the theme of thermoception at night with a particular interest in campfires and patio heaters.

 Publications